Alex Carlile, Baron Carlile of Berriew: As peer

-Carlile is a co-director and co-owner of a strategy and political risks consultancy, SC Strategy Limited with Sir John Scarlett, the former chief of MI6.

 In 2014 Carlile mounted a legal challenge to the UK travel ban on Maryam Rajavi, leader of the People's Mujahedin of Iran (MeK) and president-elect of the National Council of Resistance of Iran.
 The Supreme Court decided in favour of the UK government.

+In 2015, he joined with a cross-party group of peers to reintroduce the Draft Communications Data Bill, known by its opponents as the "Snoopers' Charter".

+Carlile was an independent reviewer on the 2015 Assessment on Paramilitary Groups in Northern Ireland.